๐ bash

 The execution will continue if an error occurs in the command, but each error will be stored for later processing.

-For a function closer to a try/catch block, see bash::runInSubshell
+For a function closer to a try/catch block, see bash::runInSubshell.

 Inputs:

-: command with args as string:The command to run.
+$@: command with args as string:The command to run.

 Returns:

-: the list of error stacks that occurred during the execution of the command.
+${GLOBAL_ERROR_TRAP_LAST_ERROR_CODE}: the last error code encountered (or zero if none).${GLOBAL_ERROR_TRAP_ERROR_CODES}: the list of error codes that occurred during the execution of the command.${GLOBAL_ERROR_TRAP_ERROR_STACKS}: the list of error stacks that occurred during the execution of the command.

 Example usage: